HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Systems_of_Equations_Geometry.md

 a_{21}x+a_{22}y=b_2\\
 \end{cases}
 \end{align*}

-Note that each equation can be shown on a graph using a straight line, and there are three possibilities for the corresponding straight lines:

 1. The lines intersect at a only one point.
 Then the system has a **unique solution** corresponding to that point.